Skip to navigation Skip to content

 To determine if the customer has a current visa and therefore ‘NCV’ coding needs to be removed, go to the:

-• RSLEG screen and check for any new entries of a permanent residence visa or a visa subclass 444 with a blank end date.
+• RSLEG screen and check for any new entries of a visa with a blank end date

 Note: for staff who have access to the MR database, the customer’s visa status can be checked in the database.